49 Different Types of Snakes in Florida

 by Franco Folini is licensed under CC BY-SA 2.0

-The bodies of common garter snakes are typically dark in color and long and slender.
-This can be green, brown, black, or blue.
+Common garter snakes’ bodies are typically dark in color and long and slender.
+They can be green, brown, black, or blue.

-Their bodies are characterized by three thin, distinct lines that are often light in color, such as white or yellow.
+Their bodies are characterized by three thin, distinct lines, often light in color, such as white or yellow.

 They may also feature intricate designs, black stripes, or checkerboard patterns.
-The usual length of a garter snake is 18–26 inches (46–66 cm).
+A garter snake’s usual length is 18–26 inches (46–66 cm).

-These snakes are found nationwide and are considered extremely scarce in the Florida Keys.
-They are absolutely harmless and non-venomous.
+These harmless, non-venomous snakes are found nationwide and are considered extremely scarce in the Florida Keys.

 14. Rough Green Snake